TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 ## Version 2026.3.5.1124 (5 March, 2026)
 ### Changes
 * Logging is improved.
+* The hub updates the free margin (account) in real time.

 ## Version 2026.02.20.378 (20 February, 2026)
 ### Changes